Recent business sales completed

 Computer software business sold to firm of accountants

 - Computer software business sale to a major firm of accountants.
-We responded to the buyer’s due diligence enquiries on the computer software company’s information technology systems.
+Our corporate solicitors responded to the buyer’s due diligence enquiries on the computer software company’s information technology systems.
 This allowed the management team to utilise their time spent on setting the business up for sale.